Maryland DUI Lawyer

 A local and skilled Maryland DUI lawyer like Colleen Kirby can help you understand the case against you.
 He or she is also likely to get better case results than an accused person who lacks legal representation.
 Do not take the chance of being without an attorney under such important circumstances.
 Contact Colleen Kirby and ask how she can help you build the strongest defense possible for your case.

 Maryland Ignition Interlock Device

 The use of Ignition Interlock Devices is becoming more widespread in DUI/DWI convictions, as well as throughout the United States.
 These devices work in a way that is similar to breathalyzers.
-The devices are installed in vehicles whose owners receive a conviction.
+The devices are installed in vehicles whose owners are found by the MVA to have violated the Transportation Article.
 To start a vehicle with this device installed, the driver must breathe into it.
-Any alcohol detected on the driver’s breathe ensures that the vehicle will not start.
+Any alcohol detected on the driver’s breath ensures that the vehicle will not start.